lauchness/learn-reselect/README.md

 Initially the app will be set up to display movies by category, and have a search functionality.
 All of this will be implemented without making use of reselect, and will likely perform very poorly.

 Each exercise will be outlined in a markdown file in the `/exercises` directory with the naming convention `<Exercise Number>.md`.
 The completed files will be stored in the `/final` as a reference for you as you work.

+### TODO:
+1. implementing reselect -> moving to functions
+2. using createSelector
+3. flux
+4. redux basics
+5. redux thunk
+6. creating new slice of state